TBG-FR/IUT_SS2_RoutineGuard/README.md

 # *RoutineGuard* [EN]

-Project aiming to **help dependent persons** (elderly, for example) with technological **solutions based on a routine**, to monitor them and to analyse if everything is alright, at any time.
+This Project aims to **help dependent persons** (elderly, for example) with technological **solutions based on a routine**, to monitor them and to analyse if everything is alright, at any time.
 It aims also in **making the communications easier in case of incident**, reducing the time between the incident and rescue intervention.

 # Technical Solutions